-Figure 19 shows total nitrogen for all sites for which we have data.
-As previously noted, only a subset of streams have established standards for total nitrogen (Table 5).
+Figure 19 shows total nitrogen for all sites for which we have data, with the exception of Union Valley Creek at Glenshire Drive (GLEN-02) - measured nitrogen levels for this site (described below) are too high to fit on the same axis as the other sites.
+As previously noted, total nitrogen standards have only been established for a subset of streams (Table 5).
 However, several of our sites without numeric standards regularly measure total nitrogen levels greater than the threshold of 150 μ g/l or even 180 μ g/l established for other tributary streams.
-BOCA-01, DONN-00, EMAR, GLEN-00, MART-01, PROS-01 are all sites with relatively high total nitrogen.
-Union Valley Creek at Glenshire Drive (GLEN-02) has only been monitored three times for nitrogen, and each time the total nitrogen has been extremely high - 662.5μ g/l in May 2013, 18,311 μ g/l in May 2015, and 754 μ g/l in May of 2016.
-This site only runs in the spring, but as it is a direct input to the Glenshire Pond, we collect samples when we are able to.
+BOCA-01, DONN-00, GLEN-00, MART-00, PROS-01 are all sites with relatively high total nitrogen.

+Union Valley Creek at Glenshire Drive (GLEN-02) has only been monitored four times for nitrogen, and each time the total nitrogen has been extremely high - $662.5 \mu g/l$ in May 2013, 18,311 $\mu g/l$ in May 2015, 754 $\mu g/l$ in May 2016, and 231 $\mu g/l$ in May 2017.
+This site only flows in the spring, but as it is a direct input to the Glenshire Pond, we collect samples when we are able to.
 The Glenshire Pond has significant problems with excess plant and algae growth.
-The Glenshire HOA is very interested in working on improving water quality of the pond.
+The Glenshire Homeowner's Association is very interested in working on improving water quality of the pond.